Comic Steve-O, rockers Everclear to perform shows at Hard Rock's Anthem

-SIOUX CITY -- Comedian Steve-O, best known for working with actor and host Johnny Knoxville on MTV's stunt-based reality show "Jackass" and "Ridiculousness," will be coming to Hard Rock Hotel & Casino's Anthem, 111 Third St., on Feb.
+SIOUX CITY -- Comedian Steve-O, best known for working with actor and host Johnny Knoxville on MTV's stunt-based reality show "Jackass," will be coming to Hard Rock Hotel & Casino's Anthem, 111 Third St., on Feb.
 15.

 In addition, the Grammy-nominated rock band Everclear will be in concert at Anthem on April 24.